-The borrowing facility, which to date has provided $677 million in low-cost infrastructure finance to local councils, will be increased to $1.35 billion.
+The borrowing facility, which to date has provided $677 million in low-cost infrastructure finance to local councils, has been increased to $1.35 billion.

 The Government has also made the following changes to TCorp:

-- Expanding eligibility to allow any council to access the lending facility for the next six months subject to meeting TCorp’s Credit Policy
+- Expanding eligibility to allow any council to access the lending facility for six months subject to meeting TCorp’s Credit Policy

-- TCorp will, when requested, provide principal and interest payment deferrals to any council with existing loans or those approved for loans for the next six months
+- TCorp will, when requested, provide principal and interest payment deferrals to any council with existing loans or those approved for loans for six months

 - Placing a two-year moratorium on capital works expenditure on council chambers and administration buildings to ensure infrastructure projects directly benefit local communities.